Key Highlights

 3. Proof of Relationship

-The dependent must have proof of relationship to apply for the Austria dependent visa.
+The dependent must have proof of a relationship to apply for the Austria dependent visa.
 The evidence can be a marriage certificate or a childbirth certificate.

 4. Language Skills